-In a world of increasing contract and part-time work many people believe that they are not entitled to receive notice due to termination of their contact because they are independent contractors.
-However, the law is clear that in some instances those labelled as independent contractors can be entitled to notice notice.
+In a world of increasing contract and part-time work, many people believe that they are not entitled to receive notice due to termination of their contact because they are independent contractors.
+However, the law is clear that in some instances those labelled as independent contractors can be entitled to notice.

-Many Independent Contractors are actually Employees
+Many Independent Contractors Are Actually Employees

 When determining if someone is an employee or an independent contractor the important factor is the job actually done and not what the contract says the person is.
 The criteria courts look at to decide if someone is an employee or an independent contractor include a number of factors such as: who provides the tools, what uniform is worn, who controls the hours worked, the supervision of the employee, the chance for profit and chance of loss for the person in question.